On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: On-Line Estimation of Spot Volatility

 We now present on-line algorithms for the estimation of the spot volatility.
 Because all results also hold in the multivariate case \underline{with synchronous trading times} we formulate this section for multivariate security prices.
 We are aware of the fact that the main challenge in the multivariate case are non-synchronous trading times.
 The presented results are, however, the basis for future work on non-synchronous trading.

 We therefore consider in this section the estimation of the covariance matrix $\Sigma_{t_j}$ which gives the volatilities of the individual efficient log-price processes $\mathbf{X}_t \!=\!
-(X_{t,1}, \ldots, X_{t,S})^T$ as well as their cross-volatilities.
-The algorithms for the spot volatility are obtained by setting $\Sigma_{t_{j}} = \sigma_{t_{j}}^2$.
+(X_{t,1}, \ldots, X_{t,S})'$ as well as their cross-volatilities.
+Thus for $S=1$ we have $\Sigma_{t_{j}} = \sigma_{t_{j}}^2$.
 The multivariate version of the nonlinear state-space model (\ref{modelass1}) and (\ref{distributional_state-equation}) is given by